Obesity fight must shift from personal blame-U.S. panel

 The IOM report urges employers and insurers to do more to combat obesity.
 UnitedHealth Group offers a health insurance plan in which a $5,000 yearly deductible can be reduced to $1,000 if a person is not obese and does not smoke.
 Some employers provide discounts on premiums for completing weight-loss programs.

 Such inducements are far from universal, however.
-The government-run Medicaid healthcare program for the poor and disabled does not cover weight-loss programs in many states.
+Medicaid for the poor does not cover weight-loss programs in many states.
 And as of 2008, only 28 percent of full-time workers in the private sector and 54 percent in government had access to wellness programs.

+* Moscow to build 20 mln square metres of new residential space

+June 8 Music streaming company Pandora Media Inc said on Thursday it would briefly extend the closing of private equity firm KKR & Co LP's $150 million investment to field rival offers.